 Charleville to Cunnamulla

-Travel to Charleville to Cunnamulla via Wyandra along the Mitchell Highway.
+Travel to Charleville to Cunnamulla via Wyandra along the Matilda Way.
 Cunnamulla is located on the Adventure Way and locals reckon that in their town, the handshake’s stronger and the smile lasts longer.
 Perhaps that’s why Slim Dusty’s ‘Cunnamulla fella’ has become the epitome of bush folk and the bronze statue of him in the main street immortalises the larrikin in all Australians as he sits on his swag enjoying the moment.
 When you visit Cunnamulla you are standing on the Eromanga Basin, the world’s largest underground river that flows beneath half of inland Australia.
 The water takes almost two million years to travel from its starting point at the Great Dividing Range to where it surfaces in the deserts of central Australia.
 To experience this amazing occurrence, come and visit the Artesian Time Tunnel at the Cunnamulla Fella Centre.
 The Cunnamulla Bushlands is a 6 hectare area which takes you on a journey through different ecosystems within the region.
 Hit the Cunnamulla sand dunes if you are looking for a sandboarding experience.

 Cunnamulla to Thargomindah